 Once I started eating Paleo though, I realized that canned cranberry sauce is mostly corn syrup, and I had no choice but to try making cranberry sauce myself.
 But let me tell you, I was hooked!
 Homemade sauce is perfectly tart, with tints of orange and spices, and just the right amount of sweetness.

 I can’t believe so many Thanksgiving dinners missed out on it!

 Now, I did have to try a couple of different recipes before convincing my cranberry sauce loving family to ditch the store bought version, but this recipe was instantly a huge crowd pleaser!

-This super easy Paleo cranberry sauce is made with 6 simple ingredients, and comes together in just 10 minutes.
+This super easy Paleo orange cranberry sauce is made with 6 simple ingredients, and comes together in just 10 minutes.
 Bursting with fresh cranberries, it’s the perfect combination of sweet and tart, with hints of warm cinnamon and orange.
 It’s also AIP, Paleo and refined sugar free, and the perfect addition to your turkey dinner!

-What’s in homemade cranberry sauce?
+What’s in the best healthy orange cranberry sauce?

 Whole cranberries– Fresh, tart cranberries are what makes this sauce so good!

 Orange Juice and zest- A classic cranberry sauce flavor.